ryanuber/sertify/README.md

 Syntax of input file
 --------------------

 Input files are simple YAML documents describing what to check.
+Take a peek in the `checks/` directory for some examples.

 Here are the various options you can use to write your function metadata:

 `name`